 When you want to know how much to budget for labor on your next project, start by turning to your last project.
-If you’ve done a project like this before, which is why you’re most likely to win the bid, then you have a record to show for it.
+If you’ve done a project like this before, you’re most likely to win the bid, and then you have a record to show for it.
 The best way to show that you’re not going to need to come back for more money after the project is underway is to have a sample budget.

 2. Consider Special Skills